-Our board of directors recommends a vote FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020.
+Our board of directors recommends a vote FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021.

-A majority of all of the votes cast on this proposal at the Annual Meeting at which a quorum is present is required for its approval.
+A majority of all of the votes cast on this proposal at the Annual Meeting is required for its approval.
 Proxies solicited by our board of directors will be voted FOR this proposal, unless otherwise instructed.
 Abstentions will not be counted as votes cast and will have no effect on the result of the vote on this proposal, although they will be considered present for the purpose of determining the presence of a quorum.